Luavis/kakaotalk/README.md

 		s.send(h + command)
 		reply = s.recv(40960)

-Instead of using those codes, you can just simply use start() :) For example:
+Instead of using those codes, you can just simply use start() function :) For example:

 	s = kakao.start()
 	suc = kakao.write(s, chatId, "(하트)")